maxwolf621/Notes/JavaNote/javanotes/Stream.md

         .forEach(i -> f.bars.add(new Bar("Bar" + i + " <- " + f.name))));
 ```

-FlatMap accepts a function which has to return a stream of objects.
+flatMap accepts a function which has to return a stream of objects `stream<object>`.
 So in order to resolve the bar objects of each foo, we just pass the appropriate function:
 ```java
 // stream<foo>